Tech life_ Logo

 • Which message structure to choose: hierarchical or flat.

-IdeaPort consultants can help you with the streaming adaptation - do not hesitate to contact us!
+Ideaport Riga consultants can help you with the streaming adaptation - do not hesitate to contact us!

-Application Integration SalesForce Streaming Kafka
+Application Integration Salesforce Streaming Kafka